Polite But Probing: Bidens Interviewer George Stephanopoulos - UrduPoint

 For the next phase of his career, Stephanopoulos found success as a political pundit for ABC News.

-He now appears on two of the organization's flagship programs, the morning show "Good Morning America" and the Sunday talk show "This Week."
+He now appears on two of the network's flagship programmes, the morning show "Good Morning America" and the Sunday talk show "This Week."

-Stephanopoulos married actress Ali Wentworth in 2001 after meeting her on a blind date.
-The couple have two daughters together.
+Stephanopoulos married actress Ali Wentworth in 2001.
+They have two daughters together.

+Trump, who earlier this year filed a defamation lawsuit against ABC and Stephanopoulos, alleged that his interview with Biden was going to be "a cut-up promotion with only his few coherent answers released to the public."

+Referring to him as "Slopadopoulos," Trump on Thursday called the journalist a "a tiny, angry man," and "the meanest and most vicious interviewer out there."

 Recent Stories